Assessing the Cross-Version Applicability of Java Library Vulnerability Exploits: Discussion

 \subsection{Threats to Validity}

-\textbf{External Threats.} The primary threat to the generalizability of our conclusion arises from the exploit collection process.
+\textbf{External Threats.} The primary threat to the generalizability arises from the exploit collection process.
 We collect vulnerabilities from a widely used package management system, Maven, for evaluation.
 Vulnerability exploits in other ecosystems are not involved in our evaluation, which may limit the generalizability of the results across different ecosystems.
 In addition, while our dataset covers 76.33\% of the 5,889 vulnerabilities in terms of CWE coverage, the remaining 23.67\% are still not covered by our dataset.
-In-the-wild exploits, such as those found in GitHub repositories, are excluded.
+Using the 2025 CWE Top 25 list, we find that only three Top-25 CWEs are not covered.
+Specifically, CWE-352 and CWE-639 mainly belong to platforms outside of our scope, such as xxl-job, while CWE-122 often overlaps with the already covered CWE-787 in Java.
+Moreover, in-the-wild exploits are excluded.
 To address this, we note that in our researched exploits, Wu et al.~\cite{Wu2024Vision} have collected such examples.

 An additional external threat to our evaluation arises from the difficulty of reliably reproducing exploits.
 This process is often challenged by issues such as incomplete or unreliable official exploit implementations.
 To mitigate this threat, we first filtered exploits based on established criteria and then conducted manual reproduction by experienced developers.
 The reproduction results were further cross-validated to ensure correctness and consistency.